Overcoming homelessness, young Rebecca is now thriving.

 Our teams taught Rebecca independent living skills, provided her with a safe place to stay and, most importantly, supported her through the final year of high school.

 When Rebecca expressed her desire to live with her aunt and younger sister, our team assisted the family of three to find a permanent place they could call home.
-Rebecca was relieved to be reunited with her sister.

 *Names have been changed to protect the identity of the people we help.